 The Department's also offers for credit graduate science education and science content courses for graduate students of other programs.
 Several courses are offered for inservice teachers and other educators for professional development.
 These courses are often used toward certification and further degrees.

-The Department’s graduate faculty participates in the School of Science and Technology’s Ph.D. program in Environmental Science.
+The Department's graduate faculty participates in the Environmental Science Ph.D. program in the College.